siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 We create many features, functionalities, and commands that are specifically designed for dApp and platform-oriented developers.

-For example, you can learn how to make asset chains that are more compliated in nature.
+For example, you can learn how to make asset chains that are more complicated in nature.

 [Read this documentation first to get the basic idea](#asset-chain-parameters).

 Once you understand the concept, you can add in asset-chain tricks -- like making your asset chain's consensus mechanism [a mix between Proof of Work and Proof of Stake](#ac_staked).

 Or, you could make your asset chain suitable for a rapid mining period, followed by complete blockchain disposal.
-Use parameters such as [`ac_end`](#ac_end), [`ac_reward`](#ac_reward), or [`ac_perc`](#ac_perc) for this effect.
+Use parameters such as [`ac_end`](#ac_end), [`ac_reward`](#ac_reward), [`ac_decay`], and [`ac_perc`](#ac_perc) for this effect.

 ## Discover CC Smart Contracts

-When you're ready, you can head into smart contract territory.
+Now you should be ready to head into smart contract territory.

 First, you must create an asset chain that has the [ac_cc runtime parameter properly enabled](#ac_cc).

 **===Documentation for the following examples is not yet imported, coming very soon===**

-With that activated, you can try a few templates.
+With this activated, you can try a few existing templates.

-You can [create ERC20 tokens on your new asset chain](#tokens), try using your [built-in on-chain DEX](#trade), or use [the DICE smart-contract template](#dice) to do some blockchain-enforced gambling, and more.
+You can [create ERC20 tokens on your new asset chain](#tokens), try using your [built-in on-chain DEX](#trade), use [the DICE smart-contract template](#dice) to do some blockchain-enforced gambling, and more.

 ## Write Your Own Smart Contracts

-If you're ready to try out your own customized smart contract, please read the detailed GitHub documentation written by our lead developer, JL777: [Mastering CryptoConditions](https://github.com/jl777/komodo/blob/FSM/src/cc/CC%20made%20easy).
+If you're ready to try out your own customized smart contract, please read the detailed technical documentation written by our lead developer, JL777: [Mastering CryptoConditions](https://github.com/jl777/komodo/blob/FSM/src/cc/CC%20made%20easy).

+## Learn About BarterDEX and Agama

+Once you purchase our[ dPoW security services and scalability solutions](#secure-this-asset-chain-with-delayed-proof-of-work), you are eligible to add your asset chain to our ecosystem-wide native DEX, [BarterDEX](#komodo-39-s-native-dex-barterdex), and our multi-coin wallet, Agama.

+You can learn more about both on [docs.komodoplatform.com](https://docs.komodoplatform.com), and we should import some of that documentation here soon.

 ## Visit Us in Discord

 Once again, we remind you to come visit us in [our Discord channel](https://komodoplatform.com/discord)!

 We appreciate your interest, and hope to give you a pleasant developer experience.